 Using all available information, a candidacy committee makes an Entrance decision.
-In the case of a multi-synodical candidacy committee, primary responsibility for the applicant resides with the synod of candidacy.
-All Entrance decisions should be clearly communicated on the Entrance Decision Form to the applicant, the ELCA seminary of choice, and the Domestic Mission unit.
+In the case of a multisynodical candidacy committee, primary responsibility for the applicant resides with the synod of candidacy.
+All Entrance decisions should be clearly communicated on the Entrance decision form to the applicant, the ELCA seminary of choice, and the Christian Community and Leadership home area.
 The Entrance decision is one of the following:

 - 1. Entrance granted.
 A decision to grant Entrance indicates the committee's confidence in the applicant's potential and readiness for candidacy.
 The decision means the applicant demonstrates gifts, abilities, and potential for rostered ministry. - 2.
 Entrance postponed.
 If the applicant demonstrates gifts and abilities but lacks sufficient readiness (physical, mental, emotional, or spiritual), the committee recommends postponement.
-In doing so, the committee will identify developmental or situational issues that need to be addressed and/or conditions that must be met before the applicant can be reconsidered for entrance.
+In doing so, the committee will identify developmental or situational issues that need to be addressed and/or conditions that must be met before the applicant can be reconsidered for Entrance.